-adial profiles of the disk’s density at various simulation times he planet’s gravitational perturbations open an annular gap in the gas disk concentric with the planet’s orbit at r=1. peak at r=1 diminishes over time residual disk gas that persists along the planet’s orbit.
+Figure 3 shows radial profiles of the disk’s azimuthally averaged density at various simulation times.
+The planet’s gravitational perturbations open an annular gap in the gas disk concentric with the planet’s orbit at r=1.
+The density peak at r=1 is due to residual disk gas that persists along the planet’s orbit.